Santa Ana DUI Accident Victim Attorneys

 - Two hundred and thirty-nine children below the age of 14 died in crashes caused by alcohol-impaired drivers in 2020.

-Drunk Driving Laws in California
+Drunk Driving Laws In California

 Drivers who get behind the wheel of a vehicle while impaired face significant legal penalties in California.
 A driver is considered under the influence of a substance if their blood-alcohol concentration level is 0.08 percent or higher.

-What Can I Expect If I File a DUI Lawsuit?
+What Can I Expect If I File A DUI Lawsuit?

-If the driver’s blood-alcohol concentration level is above the legal limit, they will be arrested and taken to jail.
-The driver will likely be kept overnight.
+First, the driver will be asked to pull over.
+They will be subjected to a blood or breath test to determine their level of intoxication.
+Unless the drunk driver needs emergency medical attention, if the driver’s blood-alcohol concentration level is above the legal limit, they will be arrested for impaired driving.
+The driver will likely be kept in custody overnight.
 If the driver is charged with driving under the influence, then a court date will be set.

 After the court date, if the driver is convicted of impaired driving, then the impaired driver’s license is taken away, and they are given a temporary license that expires after 30 days.
 When 30 days expire, the impaired driver must contact the Department of Motor Vehicles and request a hearing regarding their license.
 If the driver fails to request a hearing about their license, it will be suspended.
 The driver cannot drive at all on a suspended license.

-- The impaired driver
+- The impaired driver.

-- A bar or restaurant that overserved a patron
+- A bar or restaurant that overserved a patron.

 Medical Bills